codering-io/codering-event-7-4-2020/README.md

 # Instructions

-There are a total of 14 tasks.
+- There are a total of 16 tasks.
 You are only allowed to submit *one* task ***per*** pull request.
 You may submit a new Pull Request once yours is closed or merged.
 For example, you cannot submit 1 Pull Request with both tasks 1) and 2) together.

+- Do not install any additional modules, the only npm packages needed are already listed in the package.json

+- Fork this repository, and then clone your own fork either with HTTP or SSH

+- Run `npm i`

+- Run `npm run start` to start the app, or if you have nodemon, `npm run dev`.
+This will start up the express app on Port 3001.

 # How to contribute